Elon Musk takes witness stand to defend Tesla buyout tweets

-SAN FRANCISCO (AP) — Elon Musk appeared in court Friday to defend a 2018 tweet claiming he had lined up the financing to take Tesla private in a deal that never came close to happening.
+SAN FRANCISCO (AP) — Elon Musk took the witness stand Friday to defend a 2018 tweet claiming he had lined up the financing to take Tesla private in a deal that never came close to happening.

 The tweet resulted in a $40 million settlement with securities regulators.
 It also led to a class-action lawsuit alleging he misled investors, pulling him into court Friday.